Countly/countly-sdk-android/Documentation.md

 When you add `sdk` gradle dependency, `service` element is automatically injected in your `AndroidManifest.xml`.
-To switch from default 2-process model to single process model, just add `tools` namespace to your `AndroidManifest.xml` and override our service definition:
+To switch from default 2-process model to single process model, just add `tools` namespace to your `AndroidManifest.xml` and override our service definition and remove `android:process` attribute from it:
 ```
 <manifest xmlns:android="http://schemas.android.com/apk/res/android"
     package="... your package ..."